CyberVerse2/textwallet/SUPABASE_SETUP.md

-# TextWallet Supabase Integration
+# Polyflip Supabase Integration

-This document provides instructions for setting up TextWallet with Supabase for per-user server wallets.
+This document provides instructions for setting up Polyflip with Supabase for per-user server wallets.

 ## Environment Variables